ToxicFrog/doom-mods/README.md

 ## Modding Notes

+The ZScript files included in this mod are not loadable as-is; they need to be preprocessed with `zspp`, which is included.
+The easiest way to do this is simply to run `make` and then retrieve the compiled pk3 from the `release` directory.
+In addition to `make` itself you will need `find` and `luajit`.

+You can also simply download a release pk3, unzip it, and edit the preprocessed files.

 Parts of this mod may be of interest to other modders; in particular `TooltipOptionsMenu.zs` is a drop-in replacement for `OptionsMenu` that supports tooltips in the MENUDEF, and the other menus are useful examples of how to do dynamic menu creation in ZScript.

 If you want to integrate Laevis with another mod -- in particular, if you want to add new Laevis upgrades -- see `BaseUpgrade.zs` for detailed instructions.
 The short form is: you need to subclass `TFLV_Upgrade_BaseUpgrade`, override some virtual methods, and then register your new upgrade class(es) on mod startup, probably in `StaticEventHandler.OnRegister()`.